R-uan/mahjong/README.md

   - Draw action: the drawn tile is sent to the client that drawn it.
   - Discard action: the discarded tile is sent to all clients.

+Once the player connects, automatically sends them their hand.
+Once the match status is ready, send a ready MatchStatus to the clients.
+Once they receive the status, they may send the same packet if they are ready that will change their player status to Ready, once all 4 players are ready, the match status can change to ongoing and start the match.

 ### TODO
 - Player round loop (Draw, Discard, Next Player, Repeat)